Fatal1ty/mashumaro/README.md

 | `NamedTuple`, `namedtuple` | `as_list`, `as_dict` | How to pack named tuples.
 By default `as_list` engine is used that means your named tuple class instance will be packed into a list of its values.
 You can pack it into a dictionary using `as_dict` engine. |
 | `Any`                      | `omit`               | Skip the field during serialization                                                                                                                                                                          |

+> [!NOTE]\
-In addition, you can pass a field value as is without changes using [`pass_through`](#passing-field-values-as-is).
+> You can pass a field value as is without changes on serialization using [`pass_through`](#passing-field-values-as-is).

 Example: